 I’ve made a list of the places I go to check for music, but I’m sure I’ve barely scratched the surface.
 Please leave comments/message me on Instagram if you have other avenues!
 I’m always looking for new composers to get to know.

-This one might be obvious, but there are loads of women composers on IMSLP!
-Hundreds of Cécil Chaminade and Amy Beach songs are there, plus lots of Clara Schumann and Fanny Mendelssohn.
+This one might be obvious, but there are loads of women composers on IMSLP.
+You can find most of Cécil Chaminade’s and Amy Beach’s songs there, plus lots of Clara Schumann and Fanny Mendelssohn.

 This should definitely be your first stop when looking for scores.
 Also, each composer’s Wikipedia site usually has a list of pieces composed linked to IMSLP.
 For a lot of these more popular and well-known composers, the editions are actually quite nice.
 However, some of the uploads are borderline illegible, including bad scans of original scores.
 There are also some composers with minimal pieces available, partially due to lost originals.

 If you hear a recording and fall in love with the piece, sometimes (if you’re me), you spend hours looking for the sheet music.
 Although Hildegard Publishing doesn’t have everything, they have a LOT.
 Every piece they publish was composed by a woman.

 My favorite thing about Hildegard is their anthologies.
 Unlike music in the canon, where we’re more familiar with the composers, many people interested in learning pieces composed by women don’t know where to start.
 An anthology is perfect because it usually includes works from early Baroque through the Romantic era in multiple languages.